milesstanfield/dictate_css/README.md

 # DictateCSS

-An intuitive and very DRY CSS framework that lets you dictate styling with classes 'named-for-what-they-do'.
+An intuitive and very DRY CSS framework that lets you dictate styling with classes that behave as they are named.

 ## Installation